Additional Resource Links:

 Scan (do not photograph) a page from the magazine you are using.
 Pick a page that includes an article so that it will contain main body text as well as headings, sub headings, folio, captions and any other category or grouping of text that is a part of the “House Style”.

-Once you have accurately matched the typographic treatment of this main text, create a paragraph style based on it and name it “Body Text”.
+Once you have accurately matched the typographic treatment (typeface, leading, line length, folio, etc.) of this main text, create a paragraph style based on it and name it “Body Text”.

-Repeat this same procedure for all of the various categories or groups of text that you magazine uses in its House Style.
-Create Paragraph Style for each of them.
+Repeat this same procedure for all of the various categories or groups of text that you magazine uses in its House Style. (folio info, headings, subheadings, captions, etc.).
+Create Paragraph Styles for each of them.

 - Use text (story/content) of your choice.
 You may write this yourself or you may copy this content from an article written by someone else.